Last Updated on

 The ZEISS Victory RF 10×42 comes at a premium price.
 The good news is that it has the features to live up to those expectations.
 It has automatic brightness adjustment, which can save you a lot of time in the field.
 It’s also Bluetooth-enabled, so you can connect it to ZEISS’ smartphone app, where you can save information about the firearms and ammunition you use.
 That allows the rangefinder’s Ballistic Information System to help guide your shot and give you the information you need to make accurate long-range shots.

 While this is a good pair of rangefinding binoculars, we can’t rank it higher than fifth on our list.
-For one, they cost more than our top choice, despite the fact that you can get most of the features that come with this model on more affordable rangefinders.
+For one, they cost more than our top choice, even though you can get most of the features that come with this model on more affordable rangefinders.
 It’s also heavy.
 At more than two pounds, you’ll notice the weight while you carry it around, and it can wear on your neck.
 Overall, this is a good pair of binoculars, but the very high price means it’s not going to be good value for most people.

 The Steiner Laser Rangefinding Binoculars LRF 1700 is another high-priced rangefinder that falls short of its lofty price.
-It’s waterproof and fogproof, so it’s always safe to use outdoors, and it can survive submersion in water for short periods of time.
+It’s waterproof and fogproof, so it’s always safe to use outdoors, and it can survive submersion in water for short periods.
 It also has a long range.
-Since it can measure out to 1859 yards, there are few targets that will be able to elude this device.
+Since it can measure out to 1859 yards, few targets will be able to elude this device.
 It focuses automatically, so you won’t have to worry about making adjustments.

 These rangefinding binoculars weigh three pounds.
 You have lighter options, and most people will be better off with one of those.
 This one also has poor lens covers.
 They sometimes pop off, and they don’t always get a good seal, so moisture sometimes gets inside and collects in front of the lenses.
 That’s a tricky problem to solve and can lead to your lenses getting smudged, lowering your clarity.
 You don’t have a lot of ways of fixing the problem in the field.
 This isn’t a tool that many people will like in the long run, which makes it a poor choice given the price.